-Have you ever performed a double take when you checked your last energy bill?
-While high energy bills can be the result of severe weather conditions, consistently high bills can also indicate an inefficient HVAC system or your home is using too much energy because of other means, like drafty windows or poor insulation.
+Ever done a double take when you took a look at your last energy bill?
+Although high energy bills can be the consequence of extreme weather conditions, consistently high bills can often signify an inefficient HVAC system or your home is using too much energy because of other means, including drafty windows or poor insulation.

-One of the simplest ways to determine whether your home is consuming too much energy is by hiring a home service specialist to complete a home energy audit, also referred to as a home energy assessment.
-Keep reading to learn all about home energy audits, including what they are and their benefits.
+One of the easiest ways to determine whether your home is consuming too much energy is by getting a home service professional to perform a home energy audit, also known as a home energy assessment.
+Keep reading to find out more about home energy audits, including what they are and their key elements.

 What Is a Home Energy Audit?

-An energy audit is a thorough inspection of how much energy your home uses and whether – and where – your home could be losing or wasting energy.
-An inspector will take a look at previous energy bills while completing an energy audit to figure out where energy is being wasted and how much.
+An energy audit is a thorough inspection of how much energy your home uses and whether – and where – your home might be losing or wasting energy.
+An inspector will review past energy bills in the course of an energy audit to find out where energy is being consumed and how much.

-The overall goal of an energy audit is to help homeowners save money on their energy bills by suggesting energy-efficient improvements, which might include replacing your existing HVAC system, installing new insulation, closing up leaks, or replacing loose windows.
+The general goal of an energy audit is to help homeowners save money on their energy bills by suggesting energy-efficient updates, which can include exchanging your current HVAC system, adding new insulation, closing up leaks, or replacing old windows.

-Over the course of the energy assessment, the auditor carries out an inspection of the outside and inside of your home.
+Over the course of the energy assessment, the auditor also completes an inspection of the outside and inside of your home.
 The auditor completes a blower door test on doorways, windows and fireplaces to find out if there are air leaks in your home.
-They’ll also check your home’s HVAC system, including the ductwork, the water heater, and the insulation in your attic.
-Some assessments might also include checking your current lighting system.
+They’ll also inspect your home’s HVAC system, as well as the ductwork, the water heater, and the insulation in your attic.
+Comprehensive assessments might also include checking your current lighting system.

 Benefits of a Home Energy Audit

-It can be hard for the ordinary homeowner to know for certain how efficient their home is in comparison to other similar homes in their area.
-However, lots of energy companies often offer information about where your home stands in comparison to similar homes and whether it’s more efficient, about average, or inefficient versus your neighbors’ homes.
-This is a useful starting point to decide if you need an energy audit scheduled.
+It can be tough for the ordinary homeowner to know for sure how efficient their home is versus other similar homes in their neighborhood.
+However, lots of energy companies often offer information about where your home stands when compared with similar homes and whether it’s more efficient, about average, or inefficient in contrast with your neighbors’ homes.
+This could be a useful starting point to figure out if you need an energy audit performed.

 Learning How Efficient Your Home Is

-It’s beneficial to know how efficient your home is and where you’re using up the most energy.
-For example, if your ducts are damaged, it could result in a large increase in your energy bills and increased wear and tear on your HVAC system because it has to work longer to properly heat or cool your home.
+It’s worthwhile to understand how efficient your home is and where you’re using the most energy.
+For example, if your ducts are leaking air, it could cause a sizable increase in your energy bills and excessive wear and tear on your HVAC system as it has to work longer to fully heat or cool your home.

-An energy audit will outline where you need to make energy-efficient changes to cut back on energy and lower utility bills.
-This might include replacing worn-down weatherstripping or installing a new energy-efficient furnace.
+An energy audit can expose where you need to make energy-efficient changes to cut back on energy and reduce utility bills.
+This can include replacing worn weatherstripping or buying a new energy-efficient furnace.

 Improving Health and Safety

-Enabling air to slip into your home through doors and windows, or as a result of a lack of insulation can cause extra moisture to form, which can negatively affect your home’s humidity levels or produce mold.
-This can exacerbate health problems, particularly for people dealing with asthma or allergies.
+Allowing air to leak into your home via doors and windows, or due to a lack of insulation can cause excessive moisture to appear, which could negatively affect your home’s humidity levels or encourage mold.
+This can lead to health conditions, especially for people dealing with asthma or allergies.

 Adding to Your Home’s Retail Value

-Although performing an energy audit by yourself will not be as thorough as choosing a professional, it’ll offer a general understanding of how energy efficient your home is.
-If you don’t find any flaws during the DIY test, then you likely don’t need to hire a professional.
-Follow this step-by-step checklist:
+Although handling an energy audit by yourself may not be as detailed as calling a professional, it’ll give you a general idea of how energy efficient your home is.
+If you don’t find any issues during the DIY test, then you potentially don’t need to bring in a professional.
+Use this step-by-step checklist:

-- Inspect your HVAC system.
-Damaged ducts can lose as much as 20% of conditioned air, leading to higher energy bills and excess wear and tear on HVAC equipment.
-If you notice leaks, use duct tape to seal them.
+• Review your HVAC system.
+Leaky ducts can lose as much as 20% of conditioned air, resulting in steeper energy bills and increased wear and tear on HVAC equipment.
+If you find leaks, use duct tape to close them.
 If your HVAC equipment is old and wearing down, upgrading to a new system can save you a considerable amount on your energy bills.
-In some cases, it might be better to contact a reputable HVAC company to inspect your system.
+In some cases, it might be better to call a reputable HVAC company to inspect your system.

-- Check for air leaks.
-Air leaks on average can increase the energy bills by 10 to 20%.
-Inside, look for air leaks in areas where you can find a draft, including along the edge of flooring and close to baseboards and electrical outlets.
-Outside, you can look for air leaks in the home’s foundation, siding and mortar.
+• Watch for signs of air leaks.
+Air leaks on average can raise the energy bills by 10 to 20%.
+Inside, look for air leaks in areas where there is a draft, including along the edge of flooring and near baseboards and electrical outlets.
+Outside, you can look for air leaks along the home’s foundation, siding and mortar.
 Plug, caulk or seal any air leaks to save money.

-- Check the ventilation.
-Make sure that all of your kitchen and bathroom exhaust fans are working properly, and look for evidence of rot or moisture.
+• Check the ventilation.
+Check that all of your kitchen and bathroom exhaust fans are functioning properly, and inspect for evidence of rot or moisture.

 Contact H & H Service Company for a Professional Energy Audit

-If you want professional help determining how energy efficient your heating and cooling equipment is, contact the HVAC experts at H & H Service Company today.
-We’ve proudly served the residents of with quality home services for a long time.
+If you are interested in professional help determining how energy efficient your heating and cooling equipment is, call the HVAC experts at H & H Service Company today.
+We’ve proudly serviced the residents of Mechanicsburg with quality home services for years.
 Contact us today to set up an appointment.